Santiago Rusiñol: Life and friends

 Rusiñol was born in Barcelona in 1861 into a textile industrialist family from Manlleu, where they owned the textile mill town known as Can Ramissa.
 Santiago Rusiñol appears in the civil registry with the given names of Jaume Jacint Lluís, rather than Santiago.
 Despite being the inheritor of the family business, he developed in his adolescence an interest in art which would go on to be his life's work.

 On 19 June 1886, he married Lluïsa Denís Reverter.
 The following year, his daughter, Maria Agustina, was born.
 A few months later, however, his restless nature, lack of interest in the family business, and desire to paint and travel led him to hand over the company's management to his brother Albert, a businessman and politician.
-Santiago thereafter began to travel through Catalonia, Spain, France, and Italy.
+After handing over the management of the company, Santiago devoted himself to travelling extensively through Catalonia, Spain, France, and Italy, making travel a constant throughout his life.
 Travel would go on to be a constant in his life.

 In 1888, he established himself as a writer, regularly contributing to the newspaper La Vanguardia.
 In 1889 he broke off ties with his family, a rupture that lasted ten years, although he kept in touch with his daughter.
 That same year he went to study in Paris, where he lived on and off for the next decade.